pygamelib/pygamelib-font-init/README.md

 # pygamelib-font-init
-A script to easoly initialize a new font for the pygamelib
+A script to easily initialize a new font for the pygamelib